lukewakeford/ndsl-switch-mod/README.md

 [Buy a kit on my website](https://www.lukewakeford.co.uk) or [Follow me on instagram for updates](https://instagram.com/applecorexy)

+# Big thanks to PCBWay!
+Many thanks to PCBWay for sponsoring the prototyping of my PCB project.
+Their support made it possible to bring this design from concept to reality, and their fast, reliable service ensured a smooth and professional process.
+For PCB manufacturing, prototyping, and much more, check out [PCBWay!](https://pcbway.com/g/ogcF03)

 # DSL Switch Mod v3.0
 A screen switch breakout board for the DS Lite / GB Macro - requires the TV Out Firmware Mod by [LostNintendoHistory Lost-NDS-TV](https://github.com/LostNintendoHistory/Lost-NDS-TV/tree/main/fwpatch)